 When the time came to start the audio store he didn’t want anything cheesy such as ‘Marty’s Audio’.
 Nor did he want the terms ‘car’ or ‘audio’ in the name either, simply because the business covered far more than just those two aspects.
 So having a musical background and therefore knowing a thing or two about professional sound studios; the name ‘Fhrx Studios’ was born henceforth.
 For Marty felt it sounded far more professional then those aforementioned.

-The Acoustic Garage concept is basically a discussion and tuning session on steroids; whereby we tailor sound meticulously until we get it just right, based on each individual customer's preferences.
+The Acoustic Garage concept is basically a discussion, education and tuning session on steroids.
+Whereby we first run through the mathematics and physics of sound in great depth, similar to what's taught within our seminars.
+From there we then set out to tailor your sound meticulously until it's just right dependant on your individual preferences.
 This has evolved over the years because a sizable portion of our workload, aside from the mandatory installation work of course; has focused specifically on system tuning.
 For not only do we employ digital sound processing in nearly every system we install here; we also tune said processors found within systems that're either self-installed by their owners, else installed by other stores.
 Both locally and interstate based.

-Rather than have customers sit around endlessly whilst we tune their system ‘for’ them we instead developed the Acoustic Garage, in which we tune the car ‘with’ them instead.
-How it works is we first bring the customer’s car in and park it before a line of chairs containing our numerous testers, auditioners and tuners.
-At this point the customer also takes a seat amongst us, and over the ensuing few hours we all not only chat incessantly about all things audio but also take turns listening, testing, tuning and throwing around recommendations and ideas pertaining to their car.
+Rather than have customers sit around endlessly whilst we tune their system 'for' them; we instead tune the car 'with' them.
+In doing this it also affords us opportunity to learn things from customers too because reality and wisdom dictate that no one knows everything; us included.
+How it works is we bring the customer’s car in and park it before a line of chairs containing our numerous testers, auditioners and tuners.
+At this point the customer also takes a seat amongst us and over the ensuing hours we all not only chat incessantly about all things audio but also take turns listening, measuring, testing, tuning and throwing around recommendations and ideas pertaining to their car.
 During this time the customer also has the opportunity to listen to our numerous demo cars too, in order to offer us their thoughts and feedback on each’s sound.
-In doing so this allows us to tailor their sound perfectly for them.
+This feedback also aids us in tailoring their sound perfectly for them.

 Overall we’ve found this tuning methodology to present a far more casual atmosphere for both us and the customer.
-Us because we like to take our time getting the tune just right, and them because they get to chat, learn and have a real hands on approach with their own system tuning; exactly how tuning ought to be done.
+Us because we're unapologetically slow and like to take our time getting the tune just right, and them because they get to chat, learn and have a real hands on approach with their own system tuning; exactly how tuning ought to be done.

 We're constantly asked what the best systems are for various budgets.
 The short answer is that there is no absolute right or wrong answer to this question.
 Everyone's ears and tastes are completely different so the best thing to do is audition as many products as possible and chose based on what you like the most.
 Listed below are various product which are not only the ones we've tested, reviewed and installed recently, they're also the components most commonly chosen by our customers.
 These are also among the products that win the most competitions in Australia.
 However, there are a few things to remember: